If you want to date women on Tinder, but would like to avoid 80-95% of the crap most men go through on the first year… then this article’s for you.

 Don’t go to a date thinking you’re about to meet a girl who’s everything she said she’d be on her Tinder description.
 She won’t be.

 She’ll be messed up in some way.
 But after you’ve dated around a while, you’ll learn what I did: That dating is all about finding the ladies whose “mess-ups” are okay with you, and maybe even makes the relationship all the more enjoyable.
+Read about our slightly different experience on Eharmony in our eharmony review.

 It’s crazy, but that’s how life works.
 Better learn it now than later.